ls1intum/Artemis/docs/user/plagiarism-check.rst

  |verdict-dialog|
  a.
 No plagiarism.
 The instructor can deem the accusation invalid and resolve the plagiarism case.
  b.
 Warning.
 The instructor can write a warning message to the student and confirm the verdict in the dialog.
  c.
-Point deduction in % (minimum value 0%, maximum 100).
+Point deduction in % (minimum value 0, maximum 100).
 Deduct exercise points and confirm  the verdict in the dialog.
  d.
 Plagiarism.
-If a grading key exists, the student receives the :doc:`plagiarism special grade <grading>` for the exam or course that the corresponding exercise belongs.
-Next steps must be made manually by contacting responsible persons in the university to mark the student grade as "Unterschleif".
+If a grading key exists, the student receives the :doc:`plagiarism special grade <grading>` for the exam or course that the corresponding exercise belongs to.
+The next steps must be made manually by contacting responsible persons in the university to mark the student's grade as "Unterschleif".

 Students
 ^^^^^^^^